-The Tunisian Crochet Smock Stitch is also known as the Honeycomb 2 Stitch and shows off an incredible texture and look you can’t find anywhere else.
+The Tunisian Crochet Smock Stitch is also known as the Honeycomb 2 Stitch and shows off an incredible texture and look that you can’t find anywhere else.
 This photo and video tutorial will teach you how to crochet it.

 After I created multiple different Tunisian Crochet Stitch Tutorials, I’ve gotten many requests about the Smock stitch.
 Tunisian crochet is known for being a combination of crocheting and knitting.

 You’ll use an extended crochet hook but crochet similar to knitting by leaving the stitches on the hook before removing them each row.

 The Smock stitch is a stitch that combines a Tunisian Simple Stitch Decrease with an added loop that makes this beautiful texture appear.